-12 millionpeople reached with WFP provided food in FY20
+11.5 millionpeople reached with WFP-provided food assistance in 2021

 248,000 children treated for acute malnutrition in 2021 A global hunger crisis threatens millions with starvation Across the globe a massive starvation crisis is building with tens of millions marching towards starvation.
 In Yemen, Somalia, Nigeria, Ethiopia and Afghanistan the most vulnerable are now just one-step away from famine.
 Conflict, climate change, the economic impact of COVID-19, and fallout from the war in Ukraine are intersecting to drive a hunger and malnutrition emergency in which tens of thousands of children could die.
-World Vision's partner, WFP, estimates that 276 million people face acute food insecurity.
+World Vision's partner, the World Food Programme (WFP), estimates that 276 million people face acute food insecurity.
 This could rise to 323 million due to the conflict in Ukraine.
 RESPONDING AT SCALE World Vision is a global leader in providing food assistance at scale - delivering food rations and cash or vouchers to refugees, displaced populations, and communities suffering drought and extreme hunger.
-This work takes staff to the world's most remote and dangerous places in Africa, Asia, the Middle East, and Latin America In FY2021, World Vision delivered food support to 7.9 million people - six million of them children - in 29 nations.
+This work takes staff to the world's most remote and dangerous places in Africa, the Asia Pacific, the Middle East, and Latin America.
 World Vision is WFP's largest deliverer of food assistance.
-Together in FY20, over 12 million people were reached with WFP-provided food, as well as cash and vouchers.
+Together, in 2021, over 11.5 million people were reached with WFP-provided food, as well as cash and vouchers.
+In 2021, World Vision delivered food support to 7.9 million people - 6 million of whom were children - in 29 nations.
 PROGRAMME IMPACT World Vision's Global Hunger Response

-(US \$) ALREADY PROGRAMMED FOR HUNGER RESPONSE
+(US\$) ALREADY PROGRAMMED FOR HUNGER RESPONSE

-500K CHILDREN ADMITTED TO THERAPEUTIC PROGRAMMES IN 10 YEARS TO FY20
+500K CHILDREN ADMITTED TO THERAPEUTIC PROGRAMMES IN 10 YEARS (TO 2020)

+25

+HIGH RISK

+COUNTRIES

+IDENTIFIED FOR

-24 HIGH RISK COUNTRIES FOR HUNGER RESPONSE
+HUNGER RESPONSE